alessandrobessi/commercionetwork/contrib/localnet/README.md

 make localnet-stop
 ```

-You can reset chain without delete genesis ora accounts with
+You can reset chain without delete genesis or accounts with

 ```bash
 make localnet-reset